ericrkuo/GameMakerDSL/README.md

 #### User's confusion
 - Game units vs pixel units
     - E.g. Units of wall heights and widths (game units of 50px) vs the coordinate units (which are in pixels)
+    - We decided to fix this ASAP since we agreed it was confusing and it was a quick change to do.
 - Scoring system
     - E.g. Whether the score multiplier in the substage applies to the current score, or the reward rate (reward 50 every 5 unites travelled)
 - Inconsistency of plurality